IndieMasco/TechEdWeek3Assignment/README.md

 - ✅ 🏹 Consolidate upgrade management by managing all upgrades in a single function.
 - ✅ 🏹 Improve UX with animations, sound effects, or other visual effects.
 - ✅ 🏹 Create a menu for users to adjust game options like sound effects or display preferences.
+- ✅ 🏹 Fantastic use of README to provide important information such as a description of the project, how to deploy and other app information.

 # requirements that I wasn't able to achieve

-- ❌ 🏹 Fantastic use of README to provide important information such as a description of the project, how to deploy and other app information.
 - ❌ 🏹 Implement error handling using try/catch.

+# What went really well and what could have gone better?

+- I had hoped I would have had more time to style the game a bit more, but I made sure that everything was working first and all the main goals were met.
+- I would have liked to change the names of the upgrades to fit with the theme of my game

 # External sources